-A Mauritius GBC-1 is a corporation registered through the Mauritius Registrar of Companies (ROC) and regulated by the Financial Services Commission (FSC) to hold a Category 1 Global Business Licence, enabling the same to carry out business outside of Mauritius.
+A Mauritius GBC-1 is a corporation registered through the Mauritius Registrar of Companies and regulated by the Financial Services Commission to hold a Category 1 Global Business Licence that enables the company to carry out business activities outside the country.

-Allowed to be locally incorporated or be registered as a branch of a foreign company, a Mauritius GBC-1 may be migrated to another domicile yet continue to be a Mauritius GBC-1, that is, if legally allowed by the foreign jurisdiction.
-No minimum or maximum capital requirement exists and, except for the Mauritian Rupee, the share capital may be expressed in any currency.
+A Global Business Company can be locally incorporated or registered as a branch of a foreign company, and may be migrated to another domicile yet continue to be a Mauritius GBC-1, if it is permissible by the associated jurisdiction.
+There are no minimum or maximum capital requirements and, except for the Mauritian Rupee, the share capital may be expressed in any currency.

 The Finance Act of 2010 dictates that a GBC-1 may do business in Mauritius, deal with residents of Mauritius and hold shares (or other interests) in a Mauritius-resident corporation.

 Additionally, a Mauritius GBC-1 may perform any business activity that is legal, does not go against the public interest, and does not negatively affect the good reputation of Mauritius as an offshore financial centre.

 Advantages & Top Uses of a Mauritius GBC1 Company